The Great Little Printer

 By Kenneth Bernholm

 "The Great Little Printer" is not merely subjective praise for a particular computer printer.
-It's the actual name of a dot matrix printer from the 1980s manufactured jointly by Centronics and Brother and licensed by several other companies.
-It exists in two versions described here.
+It's the actual name of a dot matrix printer from the 1980s manufactured jointly by Centronics and Brother and licensed to several other companies.
+It exists in two versions.

 Version 1